 The schools are committed to a three-year, comprehensive school improvement process using the tenets of the Whole Child Initiative—healthy, safe, engaged, supported, and challenged—and their indicators (PDF) as a sustainable whole child approach to educating their students.

 Since the selection of the ASCD Network of Schools, each school has participated in both on-site professional development and virtual capacity building to address the needs identified by their results from ASCD School Improvement Tool.

 The schools have also developed action plans and worked with the external researcher to collect data for this comprehensive process.
-Each school received one site visit in the fall 2012 semester and the second visit is planned for the spring 2013 semester.
+Each school has received site visits in the fall 2012, spring 2013, and fall 2013.

 Whole Child Network Schools

 Drew-Freeman Middle School (Prince George's County Public Schools) in Suitland, Md.